highlando/academic-kickstart/content/post/covid-19-trends/index.md

 See the [pdf file](slopes-dsifc.pdf) for more countries and a better resolution of the plots.

-{{< figure src="slopes-dsifc.png" title="The slopes of a logarithmic plot of the accumulated casualties (of the last 100 days) for a number of countries.
+{{< figure src="slopes-dsifc.png" title="The daily increase of the accumulated cases (of the last 100 days) for a number of countries.
 The colored background marks the days where the number of deaths was below 100, 300, 900, 2700, 8100, 24300, ..., respectively.
 The total number is the number of deaths in the last 100 days.
 The first 6 countries are always shown.
 The other 2 countries change occasionally.
 See the [pdf](slopes-dsifc.pdf) for all countries." lightbox="true" >}}

 <!-- ## Explanations of the Data Representation